 help protect their hearts:

-Get about 60 minutes of moderate to vigorous physical activity most days of
+Get about 60 minutes of moderate to vigorous physical activity most days of the week

-Since many kids trade being active for sitting in front of the television or
+Since many kids trade being active for sitting in front of the television or a computer,

-a computer, keep screen time to less than 2 hours per day.
+keep screen time to less than 2 hours per day.

 Remember that you are the most important role model for your kids.
 Your children and